repping/terraform-aws-instance-rhel/README.md

 ## Pre-requirements

-- aws-cli installed with access to your AWS account
+- AWS-cli installed with access to your AWS account.
+- Red Hat account with a RHEL subscription.
+(Everyone can register for a Develeper subscription which allows registration of up to 16 RHEL instances. see: https://developers.redhat.com/articles/faqs-no-cost-red-hat-enterprise-linux)

 ## How to connect